uilianries/imgui/Docking.md

 #### Docking

+Dock by dragging windows from their title tab or tab (hold SHIFT to disable docking)

-- Merge into existing node
+- Dock into an existing window or node

   ![capture_docking_wiki_gifs_0001](https://user-images.githubusercontent.com/19151258/82671137-ffb64300-9c46-11ea-8e98-1a78a128882d.gif)
 - Split existing node